benbusby/y2k/README.md

 Each example below is taken directly from the [`examples`](examples) folder, but with added explanation for how/why they work.

-All examples need to be run with the `-raw` flag, but can be exported to 0-byte solutions using the `-export` flag if desired.
+All examples can be exported to 0-byte solutions using the `-export` flag if desired.

 ### Set and Print Variable
 [`examples/set-and-print-var.y2k`](examples/set-and-print-var.y2k)